 - Confusion and feeling anxious

-How are snakebites in children diagnosed?
+How are snakebites diagnosed in a child?

 Healthcare providers will ask many questions and examine your child.
 It's important to find out what type of snake bit your child.
 This will help with treatment, especially if your child needs antivenin.

-How are poisonous snakebites in children treated?
+How are poisonous snakebites treated in a child?